slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"The difference between sounding smart and being smart is «I don’t know»." (...)
 "The real test of intelligence is if you get what you want from life."
 -- Naval Ravikant [1974]*

-> *"Intelligence is like a river: the deeper it is, the less noise it makes."
--- Milwaukee Journal Sentinel*

 #### On geniality